itmicus/cmdbuild_docker/README.md

 ![cmdbuild_logo](http://www.cmdbuild.org/logo.png)

 ### Information
-12/07/2019 Add CMDBuild 3.1 with old version ready2use
+12/07/2019 Add CMDBuild 3.1 with old version ready2use (but we still waiting 2.0)

 This is the unofficial repository with all the versions of cmdbuild.
 I will update the repository every time there is a new version of cmdbuild available

+*Sometimes container cmdbuild_app after first run may be stopped, because it need more memory for this.
+Please, restart it*

 Please open issues on [github](https://github.com/itmicus/cmdbuild_docker/issues)

 ### Deploy by docker run